 - If the dose is greater than 10 mg, then don’t take zinc with iron supplement and avoid taking on an empty stomach.
 It interferes with the absorption of iron

 - The continuous use of zinc over the years may increase the risk of prostate cancer.

 Zinc is a trace mineral, but an essential one nonetheless.
 A small amount of the mineral is enough to fulfill your daily requirements and maintain proper growth and functioning of your body.
 But a zinc deficiency may cause major health problems for you, especially if you are a man.
 It is required for maintenance of testosterone levels and the deficiency will cause a significant reduction in these levels.
 However, you can take zinc in supplements form for treatment.
-The supplementation is also helpful in increasing your muscle mass, strength and endurance which will aid you in building a muscular body.
+The supplementation is also helpful in burning fats, increasing your muscle mass, strength and endurance which will aid you in building a muscular body.
 Just make sure to consult with your doctor first and do not exceed the dosage recommended by your doctor or manufacturer.
 This will ensure that you do not experience any of the serious side effects of zinc.